 You can plan a cycle journey to school by using the Google journey planning option.
-Go to Google maps, select 'get directions' and click on the bicycle logo.
+Go to Google maps, select 'get directions' and select the bicycle logo.
 You can then enter your start and end points and Google will plan your journey using the available traffic-free cycle network.

-For information on Bikeability cycle training courses, please visit our cycling safety training page.
+For information on Bikeability cycle training courses, go to Bikeability.

 If you don’t have time to walk your children to school, perhaps there is a friend or neighbour with children at the same school and your child could walk with them.
 Better still, talk to your school about setting up a walking bus (a group of children walking to school, supervised by at least 2 adults).

 If it’s too far to walk, visit our page about buses to see if public transport could be a solution for you.

 If you are 16 to 17 years old, for just £30, you can get up to 50% off rail fares with a 16 to 17 saver railcard.

 If you think your child may be entitled to free school transport, visit our school transport pages.

 Travel training is designed to help young people get more from life by giving them the confidence to travel independently.